gandalfsaxe/laursens-xelatex-thesis-template/README.rst

 thesis written at DTU Compute.

 The template is using the Memoir class which includes a lot of use full and predefined commands.
 See the "Miscellaneous" chapter of the Memoir manual.

-The standard DTU font (NeoSans) is the ultimative font for headings but due to lack of symbols (e.g. the plus '+' symbols is not incorporated at the font provided by DTU) a similar font is used (Neo Sans Intel).
+Furthermore it uses XeLaTeX for maximum unicode support and for the support of using local fonts.

 Requirements
 ============